|

 Respite Care

-Some facilities offer respite care services, allowing family caregivers to take a break and rest while their loved ones receive quality care and support.
+Some ALFs offer respite care services, allowing family caregivers to take a break and rest while their loved ones receive quality care and support.

 Assisted living for seniors with Alzheimer's aims to provide a holistic and supportive environment that enhances residents' quality of life while addressing their cognitive, emotional, and physical needs.
 Families considering such facilities should thoroughly research options, tour facilities, and speak with staff to ensure they select the best fit for their loved one's needs and preferences.